codinghare5/astro-static-site/src/pages/posts/world-reject-hole.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: Chapter I
+title: The World Reject Hole
 tag: movie
-date: 2021-05-17
+date: Oct 7, 2020, 7:57 PM
 image: /social.jpg
 author: Jen Blacow
 authorImage: /jen.jpg
-description: Which Treats of the Character and Pursuits of the Famous Gentleman Don Quixote of La Mancha
+description: This article explores one of the traps that autistic people can fall into - The World Reject Hole.
+Autism and lockdown has both helped and hindered autistic people.
+Lockdown has made more autistic people prone to falling into the world reject hole where they feel that the world has rejected them.
 ---
 **The World Reject Hole**